 Should a partner pass away without a will, his or her estate would pass to surviving relatives as defined by North Carolina’s succession and inheritance laws.
 Having estate planning for you and your partner can ensure your property goes to your partner.

 Contact a Family Lawyer in Raleigh to Help You with Domestic Partnership

 If you are in a domestic partnership, a family attorney with Kirk, Kirk, Howell, Cutler, & Thomas can help protect your rights and property.
 We will work with you to create contracts and documentation necessary to ensure your wishes and needs are met.
-Call us today at 919-615-2473 or fill out the form below to schedule a consultation!
+Call us today at 919-615-2473 to schedule a consultation!